Chip Fletcher

 Charles H. Fletcher III is an American climate scientist and geologist.
 He studies sea level rise and shoreline change with a particular focus on how climate change will affect communities in the Pacific Islands.
 In addition to his research, Fletcher advocates for human adaptation to sea level rise.

-Fletcher is currently the Interim Dean of the School of Ocean and Earth Science and Technology at the University of Hawaiʻi at Mānoa, as well as chairperson of the Honolulu Climate Change Commission.
+Fletcher is currently the Dean of the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa, and former Chairperson of the Honolulu Climate Change Commission.
+His research team, specializing in modeling the components of sea level rise impacts and posting them on a publicly available viewer, is named the Coastal Research Collaborative (CRC).

 Career

+University of Hawai'i

 In 1991, Fletcher joined the Department of Earth Sciences (then called the Department of Geology and Geophysics) at the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa.
 He was promoted to professor in 1998, and chaired the department for two terms before 2010, when he became SOEST associate dean for academic affairs.
 On January 1, 2022, Fletcher was named Interim Dean of SOEST.

+Advocacy and public engagement

 In July 2018, Fletcher spoke at a climate change conference on Majuro, the capital of the Marshall Islands.
 He presented on possible methods for adapting to climate change, describing a possible future scenario in which present-day Majuro is submerged in 3 ft of water and recommending an approach of dredging and creating an area of land elevated enough to be safe.
 While noting that this approach would be expensive and environmentally disruptive, he stated that "I would rather destroy some reef than see an entire culture go extinct."

+Research and contributions

+Fletcher's research primarily examines the effects of climate change on Pacific Islands, with a focus on sea level rise and coastal erosion.
+His studies on the implications of rising sea levels have informed models predicting future impacts on coastal regions, particularly in Hawaii.

 In October 2018, Fletcher and a team of researchers were in the process of studying East Island, one of the Northwestern Hawaiian Islands when it was destroyed in a storm surge caused by Hurricane Walaka.
 Fletcher had predicted that the island would be fully inundated by sea level rise within 10 to 30 years, but expressed disappointment that it was gone so soon, describing the event as "a huge blow" to both his research and the species (including the critically endangered Hawaiian monk seal and threatened green sea turtle) that inhabited the island.
 While the hurricane may have been coincidental, it was abnormally far north, and Fletcher noted that a strong hurricane on this path "is made more probable under the conditions of climate change [and] global warming".
 He described East Island as a "proxy" for countries on similar low-lying atolls, including the Marshall Islands, the Maldives, Tuvalu and Kiribati, and stated that the destruction of East Island demonstrated the risk to these nations.